![]() |

 - heart problems

-But if protein deficiency continues for more than a few days, organs begin to
+If protein deficiency continues for more than a few days:

 “The rest of the diet should consist of those combinations